rust3ds/cargo-3ds/README.md

 `cargo +nightly 3ds build` \
 `cargo +nightly 3ds run --release`

-You can pass or not `--release` to build with debug symbols or not, and this works for both `build` and `link`.
+You can pass or not `--release` to build with debug symbols or not, and this works for both `build` and `run`.

-Any other parameters you pass after the command (being it `build` or `link`) will be passed during the compiling stage to `cargo`.
+Any other parameters you pass after the command will be passed during the compiling stage to `cargo`.